 TEAN interns are guaranteed housing in secure, fully-furnished apartments in the host city.
 Apartments are centrally located within walking distance of public transport.
 A homestay with a local Kiwi family may be possible for students interning in smaller cities.

-Even though you are travelling abroad to intern, you need some time to enjoy the local culture.
-The TEAN Internship Program includes a minimum of three of fun, engaging cultural activities, such as concerts or sports events, during your time in New Zealand.
+Even though you are traveling abroad to intern, it’s important to take time to enjoy the local culture.
+The TEAN Internship Program includes a minimum of three unique and engaging cultural activities, such as concerts or sports events, during your time in New Zealand.
 Past events have included; touring Waiheke Island with a Maori guide, going to a rugby match, and whale watching along the coast, in addition to coffee catch ups with the TEAN staff.

 - All New Zealand Internship Program applicants are expected to have an appropriate academic background related to the internship placement duties.

 - Students who have completed at least one year of university work and have grade point averages above 2.5 will be eligible for most internships.